civiform/civiform/cloud/azure/README.md

 the remote backend and shared state on their machines.

 # Setup
-In order to run for the first time run
+In order to run for the first time run from the `cloud/azure` directory.

 ```
 $ source setup